Effect-TS/effect/.changeset/green-seals-count.md

     if (input.password !== input.confirm_password) {
       return {
         path: ["confirm_password"],
-        issue: "Passwords do not match"
+        message: "Passwords do not match"
       }
     }
   })